-On September 11, 2019, the House Health and Human Services Policy Committee held and informational hearing on the Montana End-of-Life Option Act.
+On September 11, 2019, the House Health and Human Services Policy Committee held and informational hearing on the Minnesota End-of-Life Option Act.
 Supporters came out in a major way, with over 120 people donning our signature yellow sitting in the hearing room.

 On March 7, 2019, the End-of-Life Option Act, House File 2152, was introduced by Rep. Mike Freiberg.
 If passed, the bill would have authorized medical aid in dying in Minnesota, however, the legislative session adjourned on May 20, 2019.